Pinterest tag How Long Can You Leave a Tampon In? | Rael

 You might be surprised to learn that some tampons can contain ingredients that are unnatural and harsh on your body.
 In fact, when researchers tested several brands of tampons, they found levels of carcinogens and reproductive toxins.

-At Rael, we think women have the right to safe, chemical free period care that won’t disrupt your hormones or irritate your body.
+At Rael, we think people have the right to safe, chemical-free period care that won’t disrupt your hormones or irritate your body.

 We make our organic tampons from pure cotton without: